adriangrahl/spring-disambiguation/README.md

-This is the second version, here we can see that is possible to solve the ambiguity by just injecting all candidates in a List.
+This is the second version, here we can see that is possible to solve the ambiguity with @Primary at one of the candidates

-We're now able to run the application.
-At first the following log will appear:
+Log of the application running

-Criado bean com.degrahl.adrianfoodapi.di.notificacao.NotificadorSMS@1226e0e3 para o notificador de SMS Criado bean com.degrahl.adrianfoodapi.di.notificacao.NotificationEmail@f7148f9 para o notificador de Email constructor AtivacaoClienteService, notificadores: [com.degrahl.adrianfoodapi.di.notificacao.NotificadorSMS@1226e0e3, com.degrahl.adrianfoodapi.di.notificacao.NotificationEmail@f7148f9]
+Criado bean com.degrahl.adrianfoodapi.di.notificacao.NotificadorSMS@6bfe76b2 para o notificador de SMS constructor AtivacaoClienteService, notificador: com.degrahl.adrianfoodapi.di.notificacao.NotificadorSMS@6bfe76b2 Criado bean com.degrahl.adrianfoodapi.di.notificacao.NotificationEmail@22283ce6 para o notificador de Email

-Also, we can make a GET request at the URL http://localhost:8080/hello and see: notificadores [com.degrahl.adrianfoodapi.di.notificacao.NotificadorSMS@1226e0e3, com.degrahl.adrianfoodapi.di.notificacao.NotificationEmail@f7148f9]
+This is one of the quickest ways to solve the ambiguity, in the other hand does not provides flexibility